junrong09/sales-tracker/README.md

 # DFS Sales Tracker
 ## Overview
 ### Problem Statement
-At present, Sales Associates (SA), serving in our DFS store-front, track their personal sales using a handwritten notepad.
+At present, Sales Associates (SA) serving in our DFS store-front track their personal sales using a handwritten notepad.
 This is often inaccurate as SAs tend to miss out on the opportunity to record down their sales during heavy customer inflow.